Two is better than one.

 Furthermore, a lot of people feel that you need a second chinchilla, in order to ethically provide the best care.
 But this just isn’t true.
 A second chinchilla is great, but not necessary.

-In fact, I have an entire blog post dedicated to this topic if chinchillas need to be or function better in pairs that you can see here.
+In fact, I have an entire blog post dedicated to this topic.

 While chinchillas are extremely social creatures and loving pets, they don’t necessarily need to be partnered with another chinchilla.